 The opportunity came in 1989 to purchase the concession for the Routeburn Track guided walk and so began the Davies family’s dedication to providing extraordinary experiences in New Zealand’s most diverse and magnificent National Parks.
 John followed up the purchase two years later with the historic Milford Track guided walk.

-* Six dogs and a Volkwagen, The Sir John Davies Story by Neal Wallace was published in 2021 and is available to purchase through Ultimate Hikes.
+* Six dogs and a Volkswagen, The Sir John Davies Story by Neal Wallace was published in 2021 and is available to purchase through Ultimate Hikes.

 The Davies family walked the Milford Track and many others in the South Island, long before John invested in the guided walks.